Capt. Russell C. Thorman

 The Daily routine for the POWs on the ship was to have six men climb out of the hold.
 Once on deck, they used ropes to pull up the dead and also pull up the human waste in buckets.
 Afterwards, the men on deck would lower ten buckets containing rice, soup, and tea.

 During the night of December 30th, the POWs heard the sound of depth charges exploding in the water.
-The ship arrived at Takao, Formosa, on December 31st and docked around 11:30 AM.
+The ship arrived at Takao, Formosa, on December 31st and dropped anchor in the harbor around 11:30 AM.
 After arriving at Takao, Formosa, each POW received a six inch long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.

 While in the harbor, the POWs received little water.
 From January 1st through the 5th, the POWs received one meal and day and very little water.
 This resulted in the death rate among the POWs to rise.
-On January 6th, the POWs began to receive two meals a day.
+The Japanese emptied coal from the forward hold and, on January 6th, put 500 POWs, from the Brazil Maru in it.
+It was also on that date that the POWs began to receive two meals a day.

 Capt.
 Russell Thorman died during the attack on the Enoura Maru on January 9, 1945.
-It is not known if his body was taken ashore or if he was buried in the mass grave at Formosa.
 Since his final resting place is not known, his name appears on the Tablets of the missing at the American Military Cemetery at Manila.